Russia alleges Ukraine tried to attack the Kremlin in a Putin assassination attempt

 "We regard these actions as a planned terrorist act and an attempt on the life of the president," the Kremlin said.

-Footage shared on social media, that could not be independently verified, allegedly showed a drone exploding as it approached the roof of the Kremlin.
+Footage shared on social media, which could not be independently verified, allegedly showed an explosion above the Kremlin.

-The Ukrainian president has not claimed responsibility for an overnight attack in Moscow.

-"We have no information about the so-called evening attacks on the Kremlin," Ukrainska Pravda newspaper reported Serhiy Nikiforov, spokesperson for Ukrainian President Volodymyr Zelenskyy, as saying Wednesday.
+Moscow has accused Ukraine of carrying out previous attacks and sabotage in other parts of Russia, which Ukraine denies.

 "The Russian side reserves the right to take retaliatory measures where and when it sees fit," the Kremlin said.